 The Committee also shall:

 - Whistleblower Procedures.
-Establish, or cause to be established, procedures (a) by which Company employees shall be able to submit, anonymously, to the Audit Committee any concerns they may have regarding accounting or auditing matters and (b) for the receipt, retention and treatment of those submissions and any complaints received with respect to accounting, internal accounting controls or auditing matters.
+Establish, or cause to be established, procedures (a) by which Company employees are able to submit, anonymously, to the Audit Committee any concerns or complaints they may have regarding accounting or auditing matters, the Company’s internal controls or matters regarding the Company’s financial reporting, and (b) for the receipt, retention and treatment of those submissions.

 - Certain Proxy Statement Disclosures.
-So long as may be required by SEC rules, cause the proxy statement for each year's Annual Meeting of the Company to include a report of the Audit Committee and required disclosures with respect to the Audit Committee Charter.
+So long as may be required by SEC rules, cause the proxy statement for each year's Annual Meeting of Stockholders to include a report of the Audit Committee and required disclosures with respect to the Audit Committee Charter.

 The Company's Chief Executive Officer and Chief Financial Officer shall:

-This Amended and Restated Audit Committee Charter was approved by the Audit Committee and the Board of Directors of Collectors Universe, Inc. on May 23, 2007.
+VII.
+ADOPTION OF AMENDED AND RESTATED CHARTERThis Amended and Restated Audit Committee Charter was approved by the Audit Committee and the Board of Directors of Collectors Universe, Inc. on August 6, 2020.

 - Financial Expert